CLASSIFICATION

 Athletes who compete in FIS Para races have to undergo a classification process by the International Paralympic Committee/FIS.
 In Alpine and Nordic there are three types of skiers; visually impaired; standing and sitting.
 In Snowboard there are only standing riders that have classes for lower and upper limb impairments.

-Visually Impaired Apline Skiers must ski with a Guide who skis ahead of the athlete .
+Visually Impaired Alpine Skiers must ski with a Guide who skis ahead of the athlete .
 The guide may speak through a Bluetooth device or speaker and verbally guides the athlete down the racecourse.

 Standing athletes have a physical impairment, such as a missing limb or weakness on one side of their body.
 Standing athletes can use outriggers - tiny skis on the ends of their poles - for balance if they wish (but don’t have to).
 They may also use other aids such as prosthetics.